ethereum/ethereum-org-website/src/content/developers/tutorials/how-to-write-and-deploy-an-nft/index.md

 ---
 title: How to Write & Deploy an NFT (Part 1/3 of NFT Tutorial Series)
 description: This tutorial is Part 1 of a series on NFTs that will take you step by step on how to write and deploy a Non Fungible Token (ERC-721 token) smart contract using Ethereum and Inter Planetary File System (IPFS).
-In [Part II, we will describe how to mint an NFT using our smart contract](/developers/tutorials/how-to-mint-an-nft/), and in [Part III, we will explain how to view your freshly minted NFT on Metamask](/developers/tutorials/how-to-view-nft-in-metamask/)!
 author: "Sumi Mudgil"
 tags: ["NFTs", "ERC-721", "Alchemy", "Solidity", "smart contracts"]
 skill: beginner